Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning

 \section{Abstract}

-Low-rank adapters have become a standard approach for efficiently fine-tuning large language models (LLMs), but they often fall short of achieving the performance of full fine-tuning.
+Low-rank adapters have become standard for efficiently fine-tuning large language models, but they often fall short of achieving the performance of full fine-tuning.
 We propose a method, \textbf{LoRA} \textbf{S}ilver \textbf{B}ullet or \textbf{LoRA-SB}, that approximates full fine-tuning within low-rank subspaces using a carefully designed initialization strategy.
-We theoretically demonstrate that the architecture of LoRA-XS—which inserts a trainable \( r \times r \) matrix between \( B \) and \( A \) while keeping other matrices fixed—provides the precise conditions needed for this approximation.
-We leverage its constrained update space to achieve optimal scaling for high-rank gradient updates while removing the need for hyperparameter tuning.
+We theoretically demonstrate that the architecture of LoRA-XS, which inserts a learnable \( r \times r \) matrix between \( B \) and \( A \) while keeping other matrices fixed, provides the precise conditions needed for this approximation.
+We leverage its constrained update space to achieve optimal scaling for high-rank gradient updates while removing the need for scaling factor tuning.
 We prove that our initialization offers an optimal low-rank approximation of the initial gradient and preserves update directions throughout training.
-Extensive experiments across mathematical reasoning, commonsense reasoning, and language understanding tasks demonstrate that our approach exceeds the performance of standard LoRA while using \textbf{27-90x} fewer parameters, and comprehensively outperforms LoRA-XS.
-Our findings establish that it is possible to simulate full fine-tuning in low-rank subspaces, and achieve significant efficiency gains without sacrificing performance.
-We have released our code publicly at \url{https://github.com/RaghavSinghal10/lora-sb}.
+Extensive experiments across mathematical reasoning, commonsense reasoning, and language understanding tasks demonstrate that our approach exceeds the performance of LoRA (and baselines) while using \textbf{27-90} times fewer learnable parameters, and comprehensively outperforms LoRA-XS.
+Our findings establish that it is possible to simulate full fine-tuning in low-rank subspaces, and achieve significant parameter efficiency gains without sacrificing performance.
+Our code is publicly available at: \url{https://github.com/CERT-Lab/lora-sb}.